-On a recent surf trip I was blown away by the Mexican seafood that we found at a roadside restaurant.
+On a recent surf trip I was blown away by the pata de mula clams that we found at a roadside restaurant.
 I know that the ingredients in Mexico are amazing but I am still working my way through the shellfish selection.
 Eating raw shellfish in San Diego is a very expensive habit.
 In Mexico, I have found the best seafood is often served in the most humble settings.

 I probably wouldn’t have stopped had the place not been highly recommended.
 Gabriel had been a few weeks ago and couldn’t stop talking about it.
 He was looking for oysters in San Pancho and heard that the best oysters were 15 minutes down the highway 200.
 Just outside of Lo de Marcos is a nondescript roadside restaurant selling some of the best Mexican seafood I have ever tasted.

 There is no running water.
 It’s just a shack underneath a big tree in front of a pineapple field.
 There is a table with a shade umbrella and a big pile of clams waiting to be shucked.
 Normally there are oysters too but we got there late and they were already sold out.
 Honestly, I am stoked that they were sold out of oysters because I got to try something that I may not have ordered otherwise.

 I had tried pata de mula clams before but never like this.
 There was a seafood cocktail bar near the Minerva in Guadalajara that I used to enjoy.
 They would shuck the pata de mula clams and mix them into a prepared cocktail with ketchup and other stuff.
 There is something about natural seafood.
 When the clams are in perfect condition all they need is a few grains of salt.
 The texture is a little bit tougher than an oyster.
 You actually have to chew them.
 And the flavor is rich.
 The inside of the shell is filled with what looks like red ink.